tstuefe/docs/build-ojdk-on-windows.md

 - ssh
 - wget

-Note: Since updating cygwin is cumbersome, now would be a good time to add any more tools - vim, rsync, emacs, ... - you may need.
+Note: Since updating Cygwin is cumbersome, now would be a good time to add any more tools - vim, rsync, emacs, git, ... - you'd want in your setup.

 ### Directory structure